 How To Become A Member of the Go Beyond Foundation

-If you live outside of our Launch Credit Union membership area, and wish to become a member of Launch through the Go Beyond Foundation, you may do so by applying through the Foundation Application form and pay a $10 application fee.
+If you live outside of our Launch Credit Union membership area, and wish to become a member of Launch through the Go Beyond Foundation, you may do so by filling out your information on the Foundation Application form plus make a $10 donation to the Foundation.
 Click Here for an application to become a member of the Foundation.

 300 S. Plumosa Street